Florence Miller (writer)

-Biography
+Early life and education

 Florence Fenwick Miller was born in Stepney, the eldest daughter of John Miller, a merchant sea-captain, and of Eleanor Estabrook Miller, daughter of a railway engineer.
+Miller was named after Florence Nightingale.
 Privately educated as a child, she read for a medical degree at the University of Edinburgh from 1871, in the year following the Edinburgh Seven, the first females to be admitted to the course.
 Like the Seven, she was unable to pursue clinical practise and Edinburgh declined to award a degree to her.
 Edinburgh University had decided against awarding medical degrees to women.
-In 1873 she took a midwifery certificate at the Ladies' Medical College in London.
+In 1873, she took a midwifery certificate at the Ladies' Medical College in London.

+Career

 Despite her training, Miller quickly moved away from medical practice towards wider spheres.
 She quickly established herself as a lecturer on literary and social reform topics, debating in London at the Sunday Lecture Society, appearing before the London Dialectical Society (which was engaged in investigating the phenomenon of Spiritualism; James Edmunds, the founder of the Ladies' Medical College was a committee member); and giving talks throughout the country.
 She was an early and vocal advocate of women's suffrage and, later, in 1889, was one of the founders, with Emmeline Pankhurst, of the Women's Franchise League.

 Miller also wrote, as journalist and author of fiction and non-fiction.
 In the former capacity she contributed very widely, including to Fraser's Magazine, Lett's Illustrated Household Magazine, Belgravia, and The Governess, the Lady's Pictorial, The Woman's World, the Young Woman, and The Echo.
 She was for 32 years, from 1886, the 'Ladies' Notes' columnist for the Illustrated London News.
 Progressing in her career, she was from 1892 editor of two magazines for colonists, Outward Bound and Homeward Bound.
 In 1895 she assumed control of and edited The Woman's Signal, until 1899 a leading feminist publication.
 She later wrote for the Daily News.